Carl, David & Mike

 This would be the 41th annual PMC and our 21st PMC.
 Carl was planning to ride a “true” Pan-Massachusetts Challenge, beginning in West Stockbridge and heading east to Provincetown over three days.
 Mike and David were planning a one-day ride PMC from Babson College in Wellesley to the Massachusetts Maritime Academy in Bourne.

 COVID-19 has shifted the PMC to be a dispersed event, with each rider making their own plans to deliver on their pledge.
-We are working on exactly how we will do this while maintaining safety, but please know that our training is well under way.

 We remain committed to this exceptional cause and we ask for your support.
 The Dana-Farber Cancer Institute is one of America’s finest cancer research and care centers (repeatedly ranked in the top 5 by US News and World Report for cancer care, and well-ranked by Charity Navigator for its efficiency with your contributions), and your gift allows Dana-Farber to do cutting edge work in the field.